LFd3v/yacht/README.md

 ## Features

-- "C-a" `<prefix>` instead of "C-b" (screen like, easier to use with one hand)
+- "C-a" `<prefix>` instead of "C-b" (`screen` like, easier to use with one hand)
 - follow [tmux-sensible](https://github.com/tmux-plugins/tmux-sensible) (with a few minor changes)
-- support for nested tmux sessions (local = top bar / nested = bottom bar)
+- support for nested tmux sessions (local -> top bar / nested -> bottom bar)
-- local vs remote specific session configuration (custom configuration applied to ssh sessions)
+- local vs remote specific session configuration (custom configuration applied to `ssh` sessions)
 - scroll and copy mode improvements
 - integration with OSX or Linux clipboard (works for local, remote, and local+remote nested session scenario)
 - supercharged status line
 - renew tmux and shell environment (SSH_AUTH_SOCK, DISPLAY, SSH_TTY) when reattaching back to old session
 - newly created windows and panes retain current working directory
 - monitor windows for activity/silence
-- highlight focused pane
+- highlight focused pane, with toggle for pane status
 - merge current session with existing one (move all windows)
 - configurable visual theme/colors, with some elements borrowed from [Powerline](https://github.com/powerline/powerline)
 - integration with 3rd party plugins: [tmux-battery](https://github.com/tmux-plugins/tmux-battery),[tmux-prefix-highlight](https://github.com/tmux-plugins/tmux-prefix-highlight), [tmux-online-status](https://github.com/tmux-plugins/tmux-online-status), [tmux-resurrect](https://github.com/tmux-plugins/tmux-resurrect), [tmux-continuum](https://github.com/tmux-plugins/tmux-continnum), [tmux-copycat](https://github.com/tmux-plugins/tmux-copycat), [tmux-open](https://github.com/tmux-plugins/tmux-open), [tmux-plugin-sysstat](https://github.com/samoshkin/tmux-plugin-sysstat), [t-smart-tmux-session-manager](https://github.com/joshmedeski/t-smart-tmux-session-manager), [tmux-plugin-sysstat](https://github.com/samoshkin/tmux-plugin-sysstat)
-- all keybindins are listed in the "List key bindings" screen
+- all key bindings are listed in the "List key bindings" screen (do not include plugins, please refer to their documentation if needed)
-- **Status Menu** with system info and some commands/toggles
+- **Status Menu** with system info and some commonly used commands and toggles
 - most stock key bindings still work as default, the most common ones can be used without `<prefix>`
 - double-clicking empty area of the status bar creates a new window
-- all key bindings can be disabled (OFF mode) when using a nested sessions (ssh, ect) of if a key binding conflicts
+- all key bindings can be disabled (OFF mode) when using a nested sessions (`ssh`, ect) or if a key binding conflicts
-- Initial window is configured to use `main-vertial` layout, which can be applied to new windows with a key-binding, as well as new panes follow the current layout (but this can be overriden with custom key bindings as well)
+- Initial window is configured to use `main-vertial` layout with 60% width (`main-horizontal` also set o 60% height), which can be applied to new windows with a key-binding, as well as new panes follow the current layout (this can be overriden with custom key bindings, and the default layout and width/height easily changed in `tmux.conf` as well)
-- resurrect and continuum plugins configured properly, also save/restore pane buffer, with visble status via menu and confurable in the main `tmux.conf`
+- resurrect and continuum plugins configured properly, save/restore pane buffer enabled, with visble status via **Stautus Menu** and configurable in the main `tmux.conf`
 - `tmux.conf` is completely documented, so it should be easy to change the default settings or customize it even further

 **Status line widgets**:

 - CPU, memory and swap usage (sysstat widgets)
 - battery information
-- username and hostname, current date time
+- username (`root` aware) and hostname, current date and time
-- visual indicator when you press `<prefix>`
+- visual indicator when `<prefix>` is pressed
-- visual indicator when you're in `Copy` mode
+- visual indicator when `Copy` mode is active
-- visual indicator when you're in `Synchronization` mode
+- visual indicator when `Synchronization` mode is active
 - visual indicator when pane is zoomed
 - visual indicator when main sessions is locked (OFF mode)
 - online/offline visual indicator